MileHacker Logo

 Traditional Beverages

-Gongfu Tea ceremony (功夫茶) with Oolong tea is a cultural experience.
+Gongfu Tea ceremony (功夫茶) with Oolong tea is an immersive cultural activity.
 Herbal teas are popular.
 Local beer (Zhujiang) and Baijiu are also consumed.

 Dining Options